I started The Essential Man to help as many guys as I can improve their lives, careers, and relationships, by improving their style.

 Why do you think bloggers are always getting sent cheap suits from tech companies to talk about, and not being sent bespoke suits from master tailors on Saville Row? 🙂

-If I ever feature a company, it’s because I’ve personally reached out after trying out the products myself and love it.
+If I ever feature a product or company, it’s because I’ve personally reached out after trying out the products myself and love it.
 All the items I recommend I discover on my own.

 I don’t recommend anything I haven’t personally bought, haven’t personally tried out, or wouldn’t personally buy myself.